 About Us

-KAPATU aims to be a catalyst for changing mindsets and transforming the Karamoja sub region and Ateker region, thereby fostering accelerated socioeconomic development not only in Karamoja and Uganda but also in the wider Great Lakes Region and the African continent.
+The KAPATU Project aims to be a catalyst for changing mindsets and transforming Karamoja and the Ateker region in general, thereby fostering accelerated socio-economic development not only in Karamoja and Uganda, but also in the wider Great Lakes Region and the African continent.

 Educatio ad transformationem

-The Karamoja and the Ateker Regions are arguably the richest parts of the Great Lakes Region in mineral wealth, animal husbandry, and a rich culture.
-However, for several decades, the Karamoja and the Ateker Regions have suffered insecurity, abject poverty, and hunger all mainly attributed to cattle rustling.
-This insecurity has not only distorted socioeconomic development in the region but has also grossly affected access to education and other social services and in effect, reduced the Karamojong people to the “wretched of the earth”.
+The Karamoja and Ateker Regions are arguably the richest parts of the Great Lakes Region in terms of mineral wealth, animal husbandry, and rich culture.
+However, for several decades, these regions have suffered insecurity, abject poverty, and hunger, all mainly attributed to cattle rustling.
+This insecurity has not only distorted socio-economic development in the region but also grossly affected access to education and other social services, in effect, reducing the Karamojong people to the “wretched of the earth”.

-The Karamoja Peace and Technology University is therefore poised to offer transformative higher education focused on 21st-century skills for self-reliance and sustainable development starting from the communities affected by cattle rustling.
-The University’s approach is designed to be an integration of formal education, peace education, health, science and technology, human rights, and psycho-social support to integrate community members who have been affected by insecurity and cattle rustling into the development initiatives.
+The Karamoja Peace and Technology University (KAPATU) Project is therefore poised to offer transformative higher education focused on 21st-century skills for self-reliance and sustainable development, starting from the communities affected by cattle rustling.
+The KAPATU Project’s approach is designed to be an integration of formal education, peace education, health, science and technology, human rights, and psycho-social support to integrate community members who have been affected by insecurity and cattle rustling into the development initiatives.

 Read More

-The catchment area for the university is the Ateker Region, which encompasses the Karamoja Sub-Region and Teso Region in Uganda, the Turkana of the Turkana Province of the Republic of Kenya, and the Toposa of the Western Equatorial Province of the Republic of South Sudan, constituting potential students for our programs.
+The catchment area of the KAPATU Project is the Ateker Region, which encompasses Karamoja and Teso Regions in Uganda, the Turkana of the Turkana Province of the Republic of Kenya, and the Toposa of the Western Equatorial Province of the Republic of South Sudan, constituting potential students for our proposed programs.

-Available data from the Uganda Ministry of Education and Sports indicates that the Karamoja Sub-Region alone has 34 Secondary Schools which produce students at S.4 and S.6 levels every year.
-The students from these schools should be able to enroll in the different academic programs that will be offered by the university.
-Moreover, given that this is a proposed Public University, students should be able to come from the entire country.
+Available data from Uganda’s Ministry of Education and Sports (MoES) indicates that Karamoja alone has 34 Secondary Schools which produce students at S.4 and S.6 levels every year.
+The students from these schools should be able to enrol in the proposed different academic programs that the KAPATU Project intends to offer.
+Moreover, given that this is a proposed Nucleus National Public University, students shall be able to come from the entire country.

-Kotido Roman Catholic Diocese together with the Catholic Lawyers Society International, working jointly with the Government of the Republic of Uganda, is spearheading the establishment of Karamoja Peace and Technology University.
+The Kotido Roman Catholic Diocese, together with the Catholic Lawyers Society International (CLASI), working jointly with the Government of the Republic of Uganda, is spearheading the establishment of Karamoja Peace and Technology University (KAPATU).

-The main campus of this University is Christ the King Catholic Parish, Losilang, Kotido Municipality, Kotido District, Karamoja Sub-region in North Eastern Uganda, East Africa.
+The main campus of the KAPATU Project is at Christ the King Catholic Parish, Losilang, Kotido Municipality, Kotido District, Karamoja Region, Uganda, East Africa.

-The strategic objective of this University is to foster peace and sustainable development in the Sub-Region of Karamoja, the Ateker Region, and the Great Lakes Region in general.
+The strategic objective of the KAPATU Project is to foster peace and sustainable development in the Region of Karamoja, the Ateker Region, and the Great Lakes Region in general.

-On both occasions, the Chief Guest was His Excellency Gen. Yoweri Kaguta Museveni, the President of the Republic of Uganda, represented by Her Excellency Maj.
-Jessica Rose Epel Alupo, Woman Member of Parliament for Katakwi District and the Vice President of the Republic of Uganda.
+On both occasions, the Chief Guest was His Excellency Gen. Yoweri Kaguta Museveni, President of the Republic of Uganda, represented by Her Excellency Maj.
+Jessica Rose Epel Alupo, Vice President of the Republic of Uganda, also District Woman Representative – Katakwi.

 Justification

-Karamoja Peace and Technology University aims to be a catalyst for changing mindsets and transforming the Karamoja sub region and Ateker region, thereby fostering accelerated socioeconomic development not only in Karamoja and Uganda but also in the wider Great Lakes Region and the African continent.
+The KAPATU Project aims to be a catalyst for changing mindsets and transforming Karamoja and the Ateker region in general, thereby fostering accelerated socio-economic development not only in Karamoja and Uganda, but also in the wider Great Lakes Region and the African continent.

-The University’s approach entails integrating formal education, peace education, science and technology, human rights, and psychosocial support to empower the Ateker communities and the entire region affected by cattle rustling and insecurity.
+The KAPATU Project’s approach entails integrating formal education, peace education, science and technology, human rights, and psychosocial support to empower the Ateker communities and the entire region affected by cattle rustling and insecurity.

-Guided by the philosophy of getting all persons of school-going age, the street and displaced children, child mothers, the Karachunas, former warriors and warriors in the Greater Ateker Region to go to school, leaving no one behind, presidential education for peace scholarship program for Karamoja and Ateker stands as a cornerstone initiative of the University.
-It is poised to play a pivotal role in peace building thereby enhancing the human resources capacity in the region.
+Guided by the philosophy of getting all persons of school-going age (the street and displaced children, child mothers, the Karachunas, former warriors and warriors) in the Greater Ateker Region to go to school and leaving no one behind.
+The Presidential Education for Peace Scholarship Program for Karamoja and Ateker (PEPSKA) stands as a cornerstone initiative of the proposed University.
+It is poised to play a pivotal role in peace-building, thereby enhancing human resource capacity in the region.

-The University has potential to create over two thousand jobs every year within the University structure and out of the University structures to help the Government of Uganda to resolve the question of unemployment within Karamoja and Ateker Region.
+The KAPATU Project has the potential to create over 2,000 jobs every year to help the Government of Uganda partly answer the question of unemployment within Karamoja and Ateker Regions.

 Vision

-To become a globally recognized center for peacebuilding, innovation, and inclusive development, rooted in the cultural strength and resilience of Karamoja and Ateker.
+To become a globally recognised centre for peacebuilding, innovation, and inclusive development, rooted in the cultural strength and resilience of Karamoja and Ateker.

 Mission